Last Updated on October 30, 2022

 In addition to the cooking demonstrations at the farm, Gianna and her family also make a special olive oil that has a unique taste because the trees grow in a cooler climate.
 They also make their own wine, which we later found was quite good.

-It was delicious and also a fitting way to end our wet day of truffle hunting in Italy.
+It was delicious and fitting to end our wet day of truffle hunting in Italy.
+We arrived back in Bologna in the late afternoon, but that wasn’t to be the end of it for me.

 Off To the Food Markets

-Raffaella stopped and shopped as we walked along and she asked me to join the three of them for a home-cooked Bolognese meal that afternoon.
+Raffaella stopped and shopped as we walked along, and she asked me to join the three of them for a home-cooked Bolognese meal that afternoon.
 It was so deliciously tempting, but I couldn’t join them because there were other people I needed to meet since I was leaving the next morning.

 What an opportunity to have to miss, I thought.